exoclime/HELIOS/docs/sections/parameters.rst

    ``temperature star [K]``

 Manual entry for the planetary, stellar and orbital parameters.
-The stellar temperature is only relevant if "blackbody" is chosen for the stellar spectrum (next parameter).
+The stellar temperature is only relevant if "blackbody" is chosen for the stellar spectrum.

-   ``spectral model (blackbody, HDF5 data set)``

-Sets the model for the stellar irradiation.
-Simplest approach is to use a blackbody spectrum with the stellar temperature.
-For this choice no additional input is required.
-If a realistic stellar spectrum is desired, the spectrum needs to be provided in a HDF5 file with the correct format.
-A sample file is provided with the installation.
-See :doc:`structure` for more info.

-Sets the stellar temperature.

-   ``path to stellar spectrum file``

-Sets the path to the HDF5 file containing the stellar spectrum.
-If "blackbody" is chosen above, this parameter is irrelevant.

-**EXPERIMENTAL**
+**EXPERIMENTAL / DANGER ZONE**

-These are several experimental options, which are under testing for functionality.
-For the moment these parameters can simply be ignored.
+There are several experimental options, which are under testing for functionality.
+For the moment these parameters should be left alone. *Beware of the danger zone!*